virtjs/virtjs.github.io/_metalsmith/content/developers/writing-an-engine.md

     The last thing we should talk about this function is its return type.
 As you can see, we actually return another function.
 This later function will be executing by the JIT engine any time it would have to execute the code located at the `base` address, and will pass it two parameters: the JIT class instance itself, and the environment that you put in the JIT instanciation parameters.

   - `disassembleAt` is very simple: it takes an address, and returns the textual representation of the instruction.
-It is actually not required strictly speaking (since it would hurt performances to do so), but it's usually a useful thing to have, and some devices or program may like it (for example the Virt.js debugger).
+It is actually not required strictly speaking (since it would hurt performances to do so), but it's usually a useful thing to have, and some devices or program may like it (for example the Virtjs debugger).

 So, with these informations, we can start implementing our compiler: